 Check the cleaning instructions before buying a new comforter.
-You should be sure that the clean instructions of the comforter are matching with your lifestyle.
+It would be best if you were sure that the comforter’s clean instructions match your lifestyle.
 The next place where dry clean is available is 100 miles away?
-You need a machine-washable option for sure.
+It would be best if you had a machine-washable option for sure.
 Are you busy all day?
-Choose a dryer friendly comforter to save as much time as you can.
+Choose a dryer-friendly comforter to save as much time as you can.
 There is no bad cleaning option, just the wrong choice for you.

 11. Be careful with listings wording

 If you read this post so far, I am sure that you are a conscious shopper.
 But it can’t be said enough: read over the listing carefully to keep yourself on the safe side.
 That way, you can be sure that you will receive what you want.
 For example: “White goose down alternative” does not mean natural goose down filling.
 The comforter you are watching is made of some synthetic down alternative, not real, natural down.